a-hansen/aon/README.md

 type and the length.
 ```
 <String> ::= <str5> | <str8> | <str16> | <str32>
-<str5>  ::= 0xE0 UTF8
+<str5>  ::= 0xC0 UTF8
 <str8>  ::= "s" uint8-length UTF8
 <str16> ::= "S" uint16-length UTF8
 <str32> ::= "r" int32-length UTF8
 ```
-* Str5 can be identified with the bitmask 0x80.
+* Str5 can be identified with the bitmask 0xC0.
 The value is stored in the 5 lowest order bits.
-To encode, use (value | 0xE0).
+* To encode: value | 0xC0
-To decode, use (value & 0x1F).
+* To decode: read() & 0x1F
-* The length can be 0 for an empty string.
+* The length can be 0 for an empty string and not data field.
 * The str32 length must be a positive signed int.

 #### Unsigned Integers